How do you ensure optimum warehouse performance while operating at the lowest possible cost?

 To boost one’s workforce proficiency and morale, companies can consider investing in regular OSHA and skills training, as well as retention plans and incentive programmes.
 Companies can also review warehousing scheduling and employee hours.
 While training and incentives do incur costs, running lean with a strong team of workers is still far more cost-efficient and profitable than carrying a weak workforce.

 Optimising your workflow can significantly reduce operational costs.
-Workflow improvement can entail changing your warehouse layout and shelving, plus reviewing your site’s housekeeping practices.
+Workflow improvement can entail changing your warehouse shelving and layout, plus reviewing your site’s housekeeping practices.
 With a well-organised and well-designed warehouse, order pickers can move between aisles and products with ease, minimising labour time.

 It’s important to point out that while housekeeping seems to receive the least of priority, it prevents equipment downtime and contributes to warehouse safety.